twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 TODO: Talk through React full control (no proxy) version, including things like `#` vs `?` for HTTP Referer

+The following is describing how an implementation *should* go (i.e. specification).
+We've yet to do this in practice.

 ##### Initial auth
 - User visits https://app.example.com/foo/bar
     - React SPA loads and looks for `localStorage.loggedIn`